-Dr. Davis' employment agreement provides for the payment of an annual base salary and annual incentive compensation, which are subject to review and redetermination by our Compensation Committee.
-Dr. Davis' base salary for fiscal year 2021 is \$464,000, and he is eligible to earn an annual incentive with a target amount equal to 40% of his base salary.
-Dr. Davis is also eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.
+Mr. Beetham entered into an amended and restated employment agreement with Magenta, effective as of May 2, 2022, which superseded his prior employment agreement and provides for the payment of an annual base salary and annual incentive compensation, which are subject to review and redetermination by our Compensation Committee.
+Mr. Beetham's base salary for fiscal year 2022 is \$435,000, and he is eligible to earn an annual incentive with a target amount equal to 40% of his base salary.
+He is also eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.

-Pursuant to his employment agreement, in the event Dr. Davis is terminated by us without "cause" (as defined in the agreement) or he resigns for "good reason" (as defined in the agreement), subject to the delivery of a fully effective release of claims, Dr. Davis will be entitled to receive (i) a cash severance equal to 0.75 times his base salary, payable over the nine-month period following the termination of his employment and (ii) up to nine monthly cash payments equal to the monthly contribution for health insurance for Dr. Davis.
+Pursuant to Mr. Beetham's amended and restated employment agreement, in the event he is terminated by us without "cause" (as defined in the agreement) or he resigns for "good reason" (as defined in the agreement), subject to the delivery of a fully effective general release of claims against us and all related persons and entities, a reaffirmation of all of his continuing obligations (as defined in the agreement) and, in our sole discretion, a one year post-employment noncompetition covenant, he will be entitled to receive (i) a cash severance equal to 0.75 times his base salary plus a pro-rata portion of his target annual incentive compensation, and (ii) up to nine monthly cash payments equal to the full monthly COBRA premium for health insurance for Mr. Beetham.

-In the event Dr. Davis is terminated by us without cause or he resigns for good reason, each within 12 months following a change in control (as defined in the agreement), subject to the delivery of a fully effective release of claims, Dr. Davis will not be entitled to receive the severance benefits described above, but will instead be entitled to the following: (i) a lump sum cash severance equal to one (1) times his base salary, plus 100% of his target annual incentive compensation, (ii) for all outstanding time-based stock options and other time-based stock-based awards held by Dr. Davis, full accelerated vesting of such awards, and (iii) up to 12 monthly cash payments equal to the monthly contribution for health insurance for Dr. Davis.
+In the event Mr. Beetham is terminated by us without cause or he resigns for good reason, each during the three months before through 12 months following a change in control (as defined in the agreement), subject to the delivery of a fully effective release of claims, he will not be entitled to receive the severance benefits described above, but will instead be entitled to the following: (i) a lump sum cash severance equal to one (1) times his base salary, plus 100% of his target annual incentive compensation, (ii) for all outstanding time-based stock options and other time-based stock-based awards held by Mr. Beetham, full accelerated vesting of such awards, and (iii) up to 12 monthly cash payments equal to the full monthly COBRA premium for health insurance for Mr. Beetham.